 The staff members at SCC have been working diligently to adjust our practices to ensure that staff and patients are protected from exposure to the novel Coronavirus known as COVID19.
 We want to share with you the changes that we have made so far.

 It is important to understand the overall risk of serious illness from COVID-19 is low.
 Most patients who are infected will have mild upper respiratory symptoms including fever, nasal congestion and cough.
 A minority of patients can however develop pneumonia and some of these will require hospitalization.
 A small proportion of these patients will sadly have a fatal case.
 Those at greatest risk for this are our elderly and those with chronic medical conditions such as COPD (emphysema), diabetes, and cardiovascular disease.
+If you have fever, cough, or shortness of breath, or were in contact with a person known to have COVID-19 call the New Mexico Department of Health (NMDOH) at 1-855-600-3453.
 Parents – it is natural to worry for our young ones, but so far the data appears to show that the overwhelming majority of children have a mild upper respiratory illness, or no illness at all from this virus.

 Since the illness is predominantly spread between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes, it is imperative that we all practice proper hygiene.
 Wash your hands frequently for at least 20 seconds.
 You may use an alcohol-based hand sanitizer if hand washing is not available.
 Cover coughs and sneezes with the crook of your arm or a tissue.
 Importantly, avoid touching your eyes, nose and mouth with unwashed hands.
 Teach your children proper hygiene practices as well.
 Avoid shaking hands with people this winter – they will understand.
 Please consider watching this short video to better understand the benefits of social distancing for our community: COVID-19 and Social Distancing.